openstack/networking-bgpvpn/doc/source/bagpipe/index.rst

 The **BaGPipe** driver for the BGPVPN service plugin is designed to work jointly with the openvswitch ML2 mechanism driver.

-It relies on the use of the bagpipe-bgp BGP VPN implementation on compute node and the MPLS implementation in OpenVSwitch.
+It relies on the use of the bagpipe-bgp BGP VPN implementation on compute nodes and the MPLS implementation in OpenVSwitch.

 Architecture overview